 It's time to start automating those routine tasks!
 Using a Quick Base automation to add child records when a parent record is added will save you sooooo much time.

-Bonus: This video also utilizes the NEW Builder Program where you can access a FREE personal Quick Base license.
+Bonus: This training also utilizes the NEW Builder Program where you can access a FREE personal Quick Base license.

 Sometimes life can get a little redundant... when that's the case..
 Automate!
 If any of the following sound familiar, you'll benefit from adding a Quick Base automation to add child records when a parent is added.